rhinstaller/anaconda/CONTRIBUTING.rst

 - open a pull request for the ``<next Fedora number>-devel`` branch (f25-devel, etc.)
 - check the *Commit Messages* section below for how to format your commit messages
+- check the *Release Notes* section below for how to provide a release note

 2) I want to contribute to the RHEL Anaconda installer:

 - open a pull request for the ``<RHEL number>-branch``  branch (rhel7-branch, etc.)
 - check the *Commits for RHEL Branches* section below for how to format your commit messages
+- check the *Release Notes* section below for how to provide a release note

 If you want to contribute a change to both the upstream and RHEL Anaconda then follow both a) and b) separately.